Repurposing Vacant and Underutilized Buildings | Rochester Structural Engineering

 As with any old building, the first order of business is to identify and stabilize any immediate threats.
 Deterioration from neglect can have serious consequences with any future development.
 The structure must be secured from further deterioration.
 Weather tightness and foundation deterioration are two areas where HSE has had plenty of experience.
 It is important to both recognize the problems as they exist, and determine the appropriate repairs.
 Water infiltration is probably the most prevalent cause of building degradation.
 Getting to the source of the problem is the only true way to correct it.

-Both the New York State Building Code (IBC 2015) and the New York State Existing Building Code (IEBC 2015) will dictate the extent of structural rehab that takes place.
+Both the 2020 New York State Building Code and the 2020 New York State Existing Building Code will dictate the extent of structural rehab that takes place.
 Very often, a “Change in Use”, for example, will trigger an evaluation to determine if the building will meet current standards.
 Most buildings in New York State built prior to 2003 were not designed for seismic loads.
 While seismic loading may not be a controlling factor in many low-rise buildings, it must still be evaluated.
 There is also a need to make sure the structure can support the anticipated floor loads and snow loads.
 Very often, this requires some structural modification to achieve the future use requirements.
 There is also a need to comply with ADA requirements.
 When an elevator is needed, its placement can become critical so as not to disturb or diminish the structural integrity of the building.

 “The Hive” is a series of buildings on St. Paul Street in Rochester New York that were repurposed into apartment buildings.
 They were originally built in the early 1900’s to be used for manufacturing.
 Portions of the buildings had been converted to some office space and restaurants, but much of the space was unoccupied for a considerable length of time.
 This project presented many structural challenges due to previous neglect.
 HSE worked with Smith + Associates Architects and Developer/Owner Mr. Dan Morgenstern to convert this historic building into a desirable urban living experience.